roelbertens/scrape_save_search/README.md

 ### Scrapy

 [Scrapy](https://scrapy.org) is a Python web crawling framework which works with so called spiders.
-Use below code to call the spider named `iens` from the `iens_scraper` folder, and/or the `iens_comments` spider that gets all reviews of restaurants in Amsterdam:
+Use the code below to call the spider named `iens` from the `iens_scraper` folder, and/or the `iens_comments` spider.
+The former gathers information about the restaurant and the latter gathers the all corresponding reviews/comments:

 ```bash
 scrapy crawl iens -a placename=amsterdam -o output/iens.jsonlines -s LOG_FILE=output/scrapy.log